Developing a new visualisation

 </html>

-tag, initialize Fabric.js and create a canvas object:
+Inside the <script> tag, initialize Fabric.js and create a canvas object:

 // Wrap script with a DOMContentLoaded event listener